Research at Leeds Beckett

-Ruan joined Leeds Beckett University in September 2014 as a Senior Lecturer in Physical Education and Sport Pedagogy.
-Previously, he has held senior and part-time lecturing positions in physical education at University of Worcester, Canterbury Christ Church University and University of Wolverhampton.
+He studied for a MSc in Sport and Exercise Science at Leeds Metropolitan University.
+Ruan joined Leeds Beckett University in September 2014 as a Senior Lecturer in Physical Education (PE) and Sport Pedagogy.
+Previously, he has held senior and part-time lecturing positions in PE at University of Worcester, Canterbury Christ Church University and University of Wolverhampton.

 Ruan is currently awaiting his viva for his PhD under the supervision of Professor Andrew Sparkes and Dr Dave Piggott.
 His research involves exploring of the lived meaning of Teaching Games for Understanding of young people from a hermeneutic phenomenological perspective.

 - Social Psychology

 - Pedagogy in Practice

 His research interests relate to game-centred approaches in physical educational environments, and the potential for existential-phenomenological frameworks to contribute to a greater understanding of PE and other, similar, pedagogical settings.

 - Jones RJ; Harvey S (2015), Using Deductive Questioning to Teach Game Understanding